bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ```

 Note: In many datasets multiple sets of identifiers are used for probes, electrodes and channels.
-We RECOMMEND to include alternative sets of identifiers, e.g. identifiers that enumerate electrodes according to their spatial arrangement, as additional custom columns in the .tsv file.
+We RECOMMEND to include alternative sets of identifiers, for instance identifiers that enumerate electrodes according to their spatial arrangement, as additional custom columns in the `.tsv` file.

 **Recommended Channel Type Values**